 What can you do to rectify the problem, if light exposure is the reason why your Goldfish is suddenly turning white?
 As mentioned above, this usually happens when the tank has been recently moved.
 It would be a good idea to move the aquarium back to its original spot.
-Alternatively, if this is impossible, you can try to mimic the same amount of light that the fish previously had by using a high quality aquarium light.
+Alternatively, if this is impossible, you can try to mimic the same amount of light that the fish previously had by using a high-quality aquarium light.

 2. Sudden change in the type of water & environment can make a Goldfish turn white.

 You might not know this, but your Goldfish are probably the most sensitive creatures in your home – in fact, they definitely are.
 While they look as if they are unperturbed by all around them, they are actually sensitive to each and every change that they experience in their environment.
-They may look happy initially with a change, but with a short bit of time, you might note physically displeasure.
+They may look happy initially with a change, but with a short bit of time, you might note physical displeasure.
 One particular way of showing that is to change color.

 It’s not as difficult as you think it is to avoid this particular type of problem.
-If you are worried about it, it is a good idea to keep a written track record of how you manage your aquarium on a day to day basis.
+If you are worried about it, it is a good idea to keep a written track record of how you manage your aquarium on a day-to-day basis.
 When you make changes – no matter how inconsequential you think they are – make a note and date it.
 Keep somewhat of an aquarium journal near your tank, just to make taking notes easier.
 Once you have a journal in place, you can monitor your activities and how your fish respond to them.

 You might wonder what else you can do to rectify the problem.
 Sometimes it is all about giving it a bit of time.
 Assess the situation first, before taking action.
 If you have introduced a new fish or some new tank décor, give it some time – your Goldfish may settle down.
 Even if it does not return to its original color, you do not need to worry too much as it is probably perfectly healthy – just make sure that you monitor things and aren’t missing other tell-tale signs that something may be wrong.

-If you suspect the problem is a change in the water, consider checking the PH levels regularly with a dip stick.
+If you suspect the problem is a change in the water, consider checking the PH levels regularly with a dipstick.
 Owning an aquarium comes with responsibility.
 You will need to check the environment regularly so as to ensure that your fish are never stressed or exposed to unhealthy living conditions.